polarfire-soc/polarfire-soc-bare-metal-examples/applications/mpfs-blank-baremetal/README.md

-# PolarFire SoC MSS GPIO example
+# PolarFire SoC Blank Baremetal Project

-This example project demonstrates the use of the PolarFire SoC MSS GPIO block.
-Both the input and output port configurations are demonstrated along with the interrupt handling for the input ports.
+This project serves as a fresh template for customer development.
+It includes only the essential initialization and startup code for all harts (E51 and U54 cores), and demonstrates basic inter-hart software interrupt handling.
+No application logic or peripheral drivers are enabled by default, allowing you to begin your own development from a blank state, tailored to your specific requirements.

 ## How to use this example

-On connecting Icicle kit J11 to the host PC, you should see 4 COM port interfaces On connecting Discovery kit J4 to the host PC, you should see 3 COM port interfaces connected.
-To use this project configure the COM port **interface1** as below:
+When connecting the **Icicle Kit** J11 to the host PC, you should see 4 COM port interfaces connected.
+When connecting the **Discovery Kit** J4 to the host PC, you should see 3 COM port interfaces connected.
+When connecting the **PFSoC Video Kit** J12 to the host PC, you should see 4 COM port interfaces connected.

+To use this project, configure the COM port **interface 0** as below:

  - 115200 baud
  - 8 data bits